mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/index.md

 # New Features and Capabilities

 ## Control and configure workspace platform services
-Customers now have the ability to control and configure which addons get installed into an attached cluster.
-In Kommander specific addons can be federated to attached non-Konvoy clusters.
-In each workspace customers can specify which addons are federated to the attached non-Konvoy clusters.
+Customers now have the ability to control and configure which platform services get installed into an attached cluster by workspace.
+In Kommander specific platform services can be federated to attached non-Konvoy clusters.
+In each workspace customers can specify which platform services are federated to the attached non-Konvoy clusters.

 ## Managed cluster multi-tenancy
 Kommander now supports managing network policies across project clusters.
 Projects are created with a secure-by-default network policy and users needing more flexibility can edit or add more policies to tailor to their unique security needs.